- 3 files (PDF report, 2 Excel files)

 Issues & Prospects

 Foreign investments tend to be more diversified, mainly focusing on the energy sector, but with a growing share allocated to chemicals, especially fertilizers.
-In total, Turkmenistan plans to spend US$46bn in the oil sector until 2025.
+In total, Turkmenistan planned to spend US$46bn in the oil sector over 2017-2025.

 - GRAPH 1: CO2-energy Emissions (MtCO2)